 RICE offers a blended curriculum of both an international and national Ethiopian curriculum.
-The majority of our children are Ethiopian, representing approximately 99% of the student body.
-We also purposely use Ethiopian teachers.
+The majority of our children are Ethiopian, representing 99% of the student body.
+We purposely use Ethiopian teachers.
 The medium of instruction is English, with Amharic taught as the next main language.
 The combination of curricula used at RICE reflects our international focus, the strong Ethiopian demographic that we serve and the requirement to meet Ethiopian Ministry of Education expectations.

 Subjects covered – Literacy, Maths & Science

-The Cambridge Primary and Secondary 1 Curriculum is an International Curriculum produced in Cambridge, England.
+The Cambridge Primary and Lower Secondary Curriculum is an International Curriculum produced in Cambridge, England.
 It is a recognised curriculum in many countries around the world and encourages high academic achievement, critical thinking and problem-solving skills.
 It covers the core subject areas of Literacy, Mathematics and Science, ensuring that children worldwide are at an equivalent academic level.

-From Year 3/Grade 2 onward there are Progression tests for each elementary class, which are taken once a year to help the teachers check their students’ progress against the Cambridge Curriculum objectives.
+From Year 3 (Grade 2) onward there are Progression tests for each elementary class, which are taken once a year to help the teachers check their students’ progress against the Cambridge Curriculum objectives.
 These tests are produced externally but marked internally by the class teachers.
-At Year 6 & 9/Grade 5, 8 the students take an externally produced and marked exam called the Cambridge Primary Checkpoint test.
-This is marked by Cambridge to help the school to see how their students are doing.
+At Year 6 & 9 (Grade 5, 8) there is the option for students to take an externally produced and marked exam called the Cambridge Primary Checkpoint Exam.
+This is marked by Cambridge to help the school to see how their students are progressing.
 Students are rated across three levels ranging from bronze, silver and gold.

 RICE became an accredited Cambridge International School in February 2017.
 We are currently licensed to use the Cambridge Assessment International Education (CAIE) curriculum for Year 1 to 9 (Preparatory to 8).